Importing Used Salvage Vehicles Guatemala

 First, you’ll need to make sure that you have the used vehicle’s Original Certificate of Title.
 In addition to this, you’re going to need one of the following two options.
 First, you can get a certified copy of the Original Certificate of Title (which you can do through the DMV).
 Second, you can also secure two complete copies of the Certificate of Title.

 Once you have the above documentation, you will need to provide the above along with the vehicle to U.S. customs at your chosen port of departure.
 To find out where U.S. customs is based at your chosen port of departure, simply contact the Port Director.

-Provided that U.S. customs verifies your documentation and certifies that there is nothing illegal stowed away, your vehicle will then be cleared for shipping and loaded onto the ship.
+Once U.S. customs verify your documentation and certify that there is nothing illegal, they will clear your vehicle for shipping, and load onto the ship.
 Should you have any additional questions about U.S. customs procedures for used vehicles, simply consult the official website for U.S. Customs and Border Protection here.

 Getting Your Used or Salvage Car Through Guatemala Customs

 Thanks to the trade relationship that exists between the United States and Guatemala, clearing your used vehicle through Guatemalan customs is a relatively straightforward affair.
 Once the vehicle arrives in port, you will need to present the following documentation to customs authorities:

 - Two (2) Original Copies of the Bill of Landing

 - An Original Copy of the Purchase Invoice and Two (2) Copies

 - The Vehicle’s Original U.S. Registration